Family of freed hostage say he is frail and ‘the spark was gone from his eyes’

 “He is a family man and everything he does, everything he is, is for his family.
 The joy he may have felt at walking to freedom will be completely shattered by the news that his family has gone.”

-As with other released hostages, Mr Sharabi’s relatives expect he will stay at a medical centre in central Tel Aviv, where the hospitals have essentially set up special wings for the former hostages so they and their families can have some privacy.
+As with other released hostages, Mr Sharabi’s relatives expect he will stay at a medical centre in central Tel Aviv, where the hospitals have set up special wings so the former hostages and their families can have privacy.

 A multi-disciplinary team of social workers, psychiatrists, dietitians and specialist clinicians are on hand to help with the physical and mental recovery.